Omar-Nouh-taha/sql-project/README.md

 # SQL Project: Student Course Management

 ## Project Overview

 This project involves creating a database to manage student course information.
-The database will include tables for students, courses, enrollments, and instructors.
-This project is designed to help you learn and practice SQL through various tasks including database setup, table creation, data insertion, and query formulation.
+You’ll be working with tables for students, courses, enrollments, and instructors.
+The aim is to practice SQL queries covering various aspects like selection, filtering, aggregation, joins, and subqueries.

-## Project Requirements
+## What You Need to Do

-### Database Setup
+### 1. Database Setup

-1. **Create a Database**

-   Create a database named `StudentCourseManagement`.
+- **Create a Database**: Set up a database named `StudentCourseManagement`.

-### Table Creation
+### 2. Table Creation

-Create the following tables with appropriate data types and constraints:
+Create the following tables:

-1. **Students**
+- **Students**
   - `student_id` (Primary Key, INT, AUTO_INCREMENT)
   - `first_name` (VARCHAR)
   - `last_name` (VARCHAR)
   - `email` (VARCHAR)
   - `date_of_birth` (DATE)

-2. **Courses**
+- **Courses**
   - `course_id` (Primary Key, INT, AUTO_INCREMENT)
   - `course_name` (VARCHAR)
   - `course_description` (TEXT)

-3. **Instructors**
+- **Instructors**
   - `instructor_id` (Primary Key, INT, AUTO_INCREMENT)
   - `first_name` (VARCHAR)
   - `last_name` (VARCHAR)
   - `email` (VARCHAR)

-4. **Enrollments**
+- **Enrollments**
   - `enrollment_id` (Primary Key, INT, AUTO_INCREMENT)
   - `student_id` (Foreign Key, INT)
   - `course_id` (Foreign Key, INT)
   - `enrollment_date` (DATE)

-### Insert Sample Data
+### 3. Insert Sample Data

-Insert at least:
-- 10 students
+- Add at least 10 students.
-- 5 courses
+- Insert 5 courses.
-- 3 instructors
+- Include 3 instructors.
-- 15 enrollments
+- Create 15 enrollments connecting students with courses.

-### Basic Queries
+### 4. Basic Queries

-Perform basic queries to:
+Run queries to:
-- Select all students
+- Select all students.
-- Select all courses
+- Select all courses.
-- Select all enrollments with student names and course names
+- Select all enrollments along with student names and course names.

-### Advanced Queries
+### 5. Advanced Queries

-Perform advanced queries to:
+Execute advanced queries to:
-- Select students who enrolled in a specific course
+- Find students enrolled in a specific course.
-- Select courses with more than 5 students
+- Identify courses with more than 5 students.
-- Update a student's email
+- Update a student’s email address.
-- Delete a course that no students are enrolled in
+- Delete a course if no students are enrolled in it.
-- Calculate the average age of students
+- Calculate the average age of students.
-- Find the course with the maximum enrollments
+- Find the course with the most enrollments.
-- List courses along with the number of students enrolled
+- List courses and the number of students enrolled in each.

-### Join Queries
+### 6. Join Queries

-Perform join queries to:
+Perform joins to:
-- Select all students with their enrolled courses
+- Select all students and their enrolled courses.
-- List all instructors and their courses
+- List all instructors and their courses.
-- Find students who are not enrolled in any course
+- Find students who are not enrolled in any course.

-### Subqueries and Set Operations
+### 7. Subqueries and Set Operations

 Use subqueries and set operations to:
-- Select students enrolled in more than one course
+- Select students enrolled in more than one course.
-- Find courses taught by a specific instructor
+- Find courses taught by a specific instructor.
-- Select the top 3 students with the most enrollments
+- Select the top 3 students with the most enrollments.
-- Use UNION to combine results of two different SELECT queries
+- Combine results from different queries using UNION.

-### Functions and Stored Procedures
+### 8. Functions and Stored Procedures

 Create and use:
-- A stored procedure to add a new student
+- A stored procedure to add a new student.
-- A function to calculate the age of a student based on their date of birth
+- A function to calculate a student’s age based on their date of birth.

-### Aggregate Functions and Grouping
+### 9. Aggregate Functions and Grouping

 Calculate and group data to:
-- Calculate the total number of students
+- Find the total number of students.
-- Calculate the average, minimum, and maximum number of enrollments per course
+- Calculate the average, minimum, and maximum number of enrollments per course.

-### Additional Tasks
+### 10. Additional Tasks

-Perform additional tasks to:
+Complete additional tasks to:
-- Use CASE to categorize students based on their age
+- Use CASE statements to categorize students by age.
-- Use EXISTS to find courses with at least one enrolled student
+- Use EXISTS to find courses with at least one enrolled student.